HiveHQ/HiveSdkDocs/source/index.html.md

 ```

-This call will authenticate a user given an email address and data about them.
+This call will authenticate a user given an email address and data about them and call the success callback provided with enriched data regarding that user.